Mexican Street Corn Dip (Elote)

 Next I want to get her guacamole recipe, but I know she’ll be like Karen, just get some avocados and smash them up with lime juice and add some–and I’ll be like, BUT HOW MANY AVOCADOS LANI and she’ll be like CALM DOWN IT’S JUST GUACAMOLE. #charlatan

 Lani said to get more corn than you think you need, like 10 cobs for one bowl of dip.
+It sounds like overkill, I know.
+But do it.
+Later one when you can’t stop eating it, bite after bite, you’ll be glad you made the full recipe!

 Enjoy!
 I think this would be the perfect summer appetizer to bring to your 4th of July parties coming up!